wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 - The Deans’ Repository is a spacious extradimensional library.
 The only passage leading to or from it is the portal on the wall opposite the fireplace.
 This portal is the duplicate of the one in area L9 of the Deans’ Wing.

 - **Confronting Dean Tullus**.
 Dean Tullus is sitting in one of the chairs by the fireplace when the characters arrive.
 She’s gazing into the Oriq Orb, which she holds in her hands.
 If she notices the characters or if the characters attack her, she responds as follows:
->Her face lit by the eerie green light of the glass orb she holds, Dean Tullus says, “You shouldn’t have come.
+>Her face lit by the eerie purple light of the glass orb she holds, Dean Tullus says, “You shouldn’t have come.
 Ancient ones, take them!”
 Four of the statues around the room respond, their eyes flaring with amber light.

 - The four corner statues animate and attack, obeying Dean Tullus’s commands.
 After activating them, Dean Tullus joins the fray.
 - In the course of the battle, Tullus speaks mechanically, making threatening declarations such as “You can’t stop what’s coming.”
 A character who succeeds on a DC 12 Wisdom (Insight) check can tell the dean doesn’t seem like herself.